dswann101164/azure-noob-blog/posts/2025-10-28-migrating-my-avd-win10-to-win11-512gb.md

 **On the Win 11 VM:**

 1. Open Computer Management: `compmgmt.msc`
-2. Go to Storage → Disk Management
+2. Go to Storage â†’ Disk Management
 3. You'll see:
    - C: drive = 127GB (in use)
    - Unallocated space = ~385GB (grayed out)
-4. Right-click C: drive → **Extend Volume**
+4. Right-click C: drive â†’ **Extend Volume**
 5. Walk through the wizard (use all available space)
 6. Done - C: drive now shows 512GB